Fatboy Edison the Petit table lamp, styled on a vintage wood residence shelf with framed art in a cosy living room setup, from tableLights.com.

 The shape, colour, and material of a lampshade can change how a table lamp looks and how it lights the space.
 A fabric shade gives off a softer, diffused light, while a glass or metal shade may direct light more clearly.
 Neutral colours usually work well in most rooms, but a patterned or coloured shade can add interest if the rest of your décor is plain.

-• Styling Table Lamps with Books, Vases, and Decorative Objects
+• Styling with Books, Vases, and Decorative Objects

 If your table lamp sits on a shelf, sideboard, or console, try placing it next to a few carefully chosen objects.
 A small stack of books, a plant, or a simple vase can help create a balanced, layered look.
 Keep it uncluttered; leave enough space so the table lamp still feels like the main feature on the surface.

-• Using Table Lamps to Layer Lighting with Floor Lamps or Ceiling Fixtures
+• Layer Lighting with Floor or Ceiling Fixtures

 Table lamps don’t have to do all the work alone.
 They can be part of a layered lighting plan.
 Use them alongside floor lamps or ceiling lights to create different levels of light in the room.
 This makes the space feel more comfortable and flexible, especially in the evening when you may want less direct light.